Federal judge in Texas hears case that could force a major abortion pill off market

 Public access to the hearing is limited

-Wednesday's proceeding will be livestreamed — but on audio, not video, and only to another federal courtroom, in Dallas.
+Wednesday's proceeding was livestreamed — but on audio, not video, and only to another federal courtroom, in Dallas.
 Under threat of sanctions, it's forbidden to record or rebroadcast the hearing, a court filing notes.

-Even before Wednesday's hearing, there were clashes over public and press access.
+Even before Wednesday's hearing, there were clashes over public and press access to the Amarillo courthouse.

 A coalition of media groups filed an objection on Monday after The Washington Post reported that Kacsmaryk sought to delay public notice of the hearing date from appearing in the court docket until late Tuesday, in an apparent bid to limit the size of protests and press at the courthouse.
 The judge also reportedly told lawyers in the case not to share details about the hearing.